hwya0327/nmmcc/README.md

 #### Part 1: MIMIC-IV Sepsis Cohort

+Run `preprocess.ipynb`

-The code used to define, extract and preprocess the patient cohort from MIMIC-IV preprocess.ipynb.
+The code used to define, extract and preprocess the patient cohort from MIMIC-IV.
 This code produces two CSV files, `preprocess_sepsis.csv` and `demog_sepsis.csv`.

 #### Part 2: Preprocess the extracted trajectories